liberland/Grants-Program/applications/Liberland_judiciary.md

 There are 90+ businesses in Liberland and the exact implementation details of the contract builder will be discovered in the process of migrating them on-chain.

+##### Example clauses
+###### Periodic payment clause
+Intended for contracts handling employment, renting, ongoing services, memberships etc...

+Tokens from party A will go to party B every time period (week, month, X number of blocks...) as long as the contract is not in dispute mode.
+The tokens that are paid can come directly from the 'main' account of the person, which in Liberland is usually KYCd.

+###### Delict liability clause
+Intended to ensure payment in case of delict/crime as part of citizenship contract.

+Staked LLM from party A can be unstaked for the benefit of party B, triggerable only by Liberland judges/courts.

+###### Insurance provider clause
+Intended to handle third party insurance providers and guarantors.

+In case a payment needs to be made from party A to party B, and the party A is unable to pay, insurance wallet C will automatically pay.

+Insurance wallet C can be insurance provider to many contracts and be liable for much more than its wallet balance.
+Choosing reliable insurance providers is important.

+###### Traditional plaintext clause
+Intended to handle real world conditions.

+Traditional plaintext clause contains text representing traditional human contract clauses relating to the real world such as
+  - The house will be built
+  - The rented car must be returned undamaged
+  - Employee must come to work every day
+  - Murder is illegal

+###### Variables tracking clause
+Some clauses rely on data that needs to be inputted and behave differently based on that data/variables.

+For example, some project has milestones and some clause is triggered on each milestone, or

+employee can skip coming to work 10 days in a year without penalty, so every time this happens it can be recorded on the contract or

+as part of apartment rental contract, the utility costs vary so exact payment amount changes every month.

+Parties can change this data, but a dispute mode can be triggered if the parties disagree about the change.

+###### Pallet and assets integration
+Contracts may interact with other assets and pallets.

+Payment can be made in assets from the assets pallet.

+Companies can trigger payout of profits that goes to wallets proportionally based on held stock.

+###### Jurisdiction clause
+Intended to handle jurisdiction/judge selection.

+In case of dispute, the defined judge/court gets execution power over certain clauses instead of the parties themselves.

+###### Trigger dispute clause
+Intended to handle triggering dispute mode and start the judicial process.

+Disputes can be triggered either manually or when some algorithmic clause fails (for example payment isnt made).
+It is possible to dispute only specific clauses and not the entire contract.
+When in dispute mode, some clauses behave differently.
+Dispute can be resolved either by both parties agreeing to resolve it or by the defined judge.

 ### Ecosystem Fit